Table Of Content

 Quick Takeaway: Aiseesoft Video Enhancer focuses on basic enhancement automation, not advanced AI-based detail reconstruction.

-To assess the effectiveness of Aiseesoft Video Enhancer, we conducted hands-on tests concentrating on two key features: upscaling standard videos to 4K resolution and removing unwanted video noise.
+To assess the effectiveness of Aiseesoft Video Enhancer, I conducted hands-on tests concentrating on two key features: upscaling standard videos to 4K resolution and removing unwanted video noise.

 When upscaling videos from lower resolutions to 4K, Aiseesoft performs basic scaling well, delivering videos with increased pixel counts.
 However, the software struggled to recover finer details, resulting in footage that sometimes appeared soft or blurry despite the higher resolution.
 This suggests that while the tool can technically upscale video to 4K, it lacks advanced AI-driven detail reconstruction found in other upscaling solutions.